apache/cassandra/doc/source/architecture/dynamo.rst

 ultimately makes decisions about if nodes are ``UP`` or ``DOWN``.
 Every node in Cassandra runs a variant of the `Phi Accrual Failure Detector
 <https://www.computer.org/csdl/proceedings-article/srds/2004/22390066/12OmNvT2phv>`_,
-in which every node is constantly making an independent decision of if their peer nodes are available or not.
+in which every node is constantly making an independent decision on whether its peer nodes are available or not.
 This decision is primarily based on received heartbeat state.
 For example, if a node does not see an increasing heartbeat from a node for a certain amount of time, the failure detector "convicts" that